YahooArchive/express-state/README.md

 **Note:** A `TypeError` will be thrown if a native built-in function is being serialized, like the `Number` constructor.
-Native built-ins should be called in wrapper functions, and the wrapper function can be serialized.
+Native built-ins should be called in wrapper functions, which can be serialized.

 See [Exposing Data][] and [Overriding Exposed Values][] for more details.